-Aside from Pastor Alaska and our three kids, we have another character in our family known as Pastor Alaska’s Red Truck.
+Aside from my three kids, we have another character in our family known The Red Truck.
 This isn’t just any red truck.
 This truck has an epic Alaska story, as evidenced by the severely dented in front right fender and hood, the headlight that is duct-taped on, the third door that gets jammed more often than it opens, and the fact that a stranger gave it to us for free.
 It’s probably the most easily recognized vehicle in town.
-When Pastor Alaska drives up, people do a double-take at the damage and often stop us to ask whether it was a moose or a tree that we hit (a mystery we will never solve, since it was wrecked before we got it, but it’s fun to guess and imagine what might have happened).
+When The Red Truck drives up, people do a double-take at the damage and often stop us to ask whether it was a moose or a tree that we hit (a mystery we will never solve, since it was wrecked before we got it, but it’s fun to guess and imagine what might have happened).

 This is my favorite granola recipe I’ve made so far.
 It’s a nod to the Ginger Cashew Granola that we always used to enjoy from Trader Joes when we lived in the Lower 48.
 It packs a ginger punch with dried ginger roasted into the granola and crystallized ginger added in at the end.
 This is also, I’ve discovered, my favorite way to eat quinoa.
 It adds a great nutty little crunch to every bite and takes on the toasty sweetness of the granola, too.
 Plus, the quinoa adds more protein and nutritional value.
 Oh and did I mention there’s coconut in this granola, too?
 Layers upon layers of deliciousness, I tell you.